Andy9822/mcs-manager/README.md

 # mcs-manager
-Control Panel for MCS management allowing create and manipulate videoconference rooms
+Control Panel for MCS management allowing to create and manipulate videoconference rooms

 ## Rooms Viewer ##